Michael-Bischof/WatchLight/README.md

+# This app is no longer needed.
+Apple rejected this app and decided to put this kind of feature into watchOS directly.
+## I'll keep this repo here in case somebody finds it interesting

 # WatchLight
 Can't find the switch in a dark room?
 Can't find the keyhole after coming home late?
 Tripped over something in the dark again?